Convert RTF to ORG

 #+END_SRC

-Example 3: Converting Task List
+Example 3: Converting a Weekly Task List

 Input RTF file (tasks.rtf):